 Of course, TV dinners usually have a number of common allergens in them and chicken pot pies are no exception.

-This recipe is my version of a chicken pot pie that is allergy friendly and actually a little lighter than the full pie.
+This recipe for dairy free chicken pot pies is allergy friendly and actually a little lighter than the full pie.
 That's because instead of using a full pie crust to enclose the stew filling, the filling is topped with a pie crust round.

-I use several allergy friendly substitutes to make the pie crust rounds and creamy sauce for the stew filling.
+I use several dairy free and allergy friendly substitutes to make the pie crust rounds and non-dairy cream sauce for the stew filling.

 For the stew filling

-To make a creamy sauce, I start by making a roux.
+To make a creamy sauce non-dairy, I start by making a roux.
 Ingredients needed for this are:

 If you can't find margarine that works for you, you can also use the same amount of any type of fat such as olive oil, grapeseed oil, avocado oil, etc.